I'm a Gummy Bear

-"I'm a Gummy Bear (The Gummy Bear Song)" is a novelty dance song by Gummibär, in reference to the gummy bear, a type of bear-shaped candy originating in Germany.
+"I'm a Gummy Bear (The Gummy Bear Song)" (also known as "I Am a Gummy Bear") is a novelty dance song by Gummibär, in reference to the gummy bear, a type of bear-shaped candy originating in Germany.
 It was written by German composer Christian Schneider and released by Gummibär's label Gummybear International.
 The song was first released in Hungary, where it spent eight months as number one atop the ringtones chart.

 Subsequently, it became a global phenomenon as an Internet meme, in large part due to its corresponding videos on YouTube and Myspace.
-It has since been released in at least 43 languages, and the English version alone has spread virally worldwide, with more than 3 billion plays on YouTube alone.
+It has since been released in at least 43 languages, and the English version alone has spread virally worldwide, with more than 4 billion plays on YouTube.

-The French version ("Funny Bear") was written by Peter Kitsch.
-The French music video has over 534 million views on YouTube as of 1 September 2025, making it one of the top-10 most-viewed French videos on the site.
+The French version ("Je m'appelle Funny Bear") was written by Peter Kitsch.
+The French music video has over 541 million views on YouTube as of 28 September 2026, making it one of the top-10 most-viewed French videos on the site.
 It peaked at number eight on the French singles chart.

 With the song ready-made for ringtone use, critic John Sekerka commented "he's the ultimate cross-platform, cross-cultural phenomenon YouTube was designed to unleash."
 It is heard on his debut album I Am Your Gummy Bear released in 2007.
 Since the song's release, many songs, including a cover of "Blue (Da Ba Dee)", have been released by Gummibär.

+Background

+Christian Schneider wrote "I'm a Gummy Bear (The Gummy Bear Song)" after he found his muse for the single working in the bar while he was enjoying his beer in Germany.
+She initially told him he was her "gummy bear".
+His first reaction was "No, what?", however, in the very next moment, he playfully retorted "I'm your gummy bear".
+The interaction inspired Christian to come up with a melody, which prompted him to record it on his Walkman.

 Multiple languages

 Several versions have been released in many languages.
 The song was originally released in German and English, and, as mentioned, the French version has received more than half a billion views.
 Gummibär released a whole album of their new languages on YouTube.

-Other languages include Japanese, Korean, Dutch, Brazilian and European Portuguese, Hungarian, Swedish, Slovak, Swahili, Polish, Turkish, Klingon, and several more.
+Other languages include Japanese, Korean, Dutch, Portuguese, Hungarian, Swedish, Slovak, Swahili, Polish, Turkish, Klingon, and several more.